-- sinuses - lungs, in people with long-term breathing problems or Pneumonia - urinary tract, including your kidneys or bladder - prostate gland, where you have a long lasting infection - skin and underneath the skin, including muscles.
-This is sometimes called 'soft tissue'
+- Levofloxacin can be used to treat infections of the: - sinuses - lungs, in people with long-term breathing problems or pneumonia - urinary tract, including your kidneys or bladder - prostate gland, where you have a long lasting infection

+- skin and underneath the skin, including muscles.
+This is sometimes called "soft tissue".

-In some special situations, Levofloxacin Tablets may be used to lessen the chances of getting a pulmonary disease named anthrax or worsening of the disease after you are exposed to the bacteria causing anthrax.
+In some special situations, Levofloxacin tablets may be used to lessen the chances of getting a pulmonary disease named anthrax or worsening of the disease after you are exposed to the bacteria causing anthrax.

-2. What you need to know before you take Levofloxacin Tablets

-Do not take Levofloxacin Tablets and tell your doctor if:
+2. What you need to know before you take Levofloxacin tablets Do not take Levofloxacin tablets if you:

-- You are allergic to levofloxacin, any other quinolone antibiotic such as moxifloxacin, ciprofloxacin or ofloxacin or to any of the other ingredients of this medicine (listed in section 6).
-Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. - If your eyesight becomes impaired or if your eyes seem to be otherwise affected, consult an eye specialist immediately. - You have ever had epilepsy - You have ever had a problem with your tendons such as tendonitis that was related to treatment with a 'quinolone antibiotic'.
-A tendon is the cord that joins your muscle to your skeleton. - You are a child or a growing teenager - You are pregnant, trying to become pregnant or are breast-feeding.
+- are allergic to levofloxacin, any other quinolone antibiotic such as moxifloxacin, ciprofloxacin or ofloxacin or any of the other ingredients of this medicine (listed in section 6).
+Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue - have ever had epilepsy - have ever had a problem with your tendons such as tendonitis that was related to treatment with a 'quinolone antibiotic'.
+A tendon is the cord that joins your muscle to your skeleton - are a child or a growing teenager - are pregnant, might become pregnant or think you may be pregnant

+- are breast-feeding

-Do not take this medicine if any of the above applies to you.
-If you are not sure, talk to your doctor or pharmacist before taking Levofloxacin Tablets.
+Do not take this medicine if any of the above apply to you.
+If you are not sure, talk to your doctor or pharmacist before taking Levofloxacin tablets.